 The CCT is designed to reflect what Irish GPs see in their day to day work.
-Think of an "average" surgery which may contain someone who has been newly diagnosed with a chronic disease, someone with an acute condition, someone requiring monitoring, a carer or other concerned individual presenting with third party concerns.
+Think of an "average" surgery which may contain someone who has been newly diagnosed with a chronic disease, someone with an acute condition, someone requiring monitoring, a carer or other concerned individual presenting with third party concerns, a telephone consultation or a home visit.
 All such cases may be represented in the CCT examination as may any other case that touches on the current core curriculum.